The Main Differences Between Bookkeeping and Accounting

 Definition of Bookkeeping

-Bookkeeping is the systematic process of recording and organizing a company’s financial transactions daily.
-This involves documenting all incoming and outgoing transactions, including sales, purchases, receipts, and payments.
+Bookkeeping is the method of a company recording and arranging all day-to-day financial transactions systematically.
+This includes the recording of all incoming and outgoing transactions such as sales, purchases, receipts, and payments.

-The primary goal of bookkeeping is to ensure that all financial data is accurately recorded and maintained, providing a clear and up-to-date picture of a company’s financial status.
+The ultimate objective of bookkeeping is to ensure that all financial information is properly recorded and kept in a timely and efficient manner, giving a transparent and current view of a company’s financial standing.

 Definition of Accounting